 One word of caution when it comes to cardboard boxes: Flimsy containers may tear or fall apart when put to the challenge of moving.
 Another mistake people make is filling large boxes with too many heavy items.
 Not only are heavy boxes more difficult to move, but it also increases the probability of breakage.
 In general, heavy duty moving boxes are known to endure a greater load, than the boxes provided by the “big box” stores, or ones you may get for free.
 So, for your most important or heaviest items, it makes sense to invest in sturdy boxes.
-It is also helpful to use heave duty boxes if you are moving long distances, because they can with stand a large amount of jostling in a moving truck, while protecting your items.
+It is also helpful to use heavy duty boxes if you are moving long distances because they can withstand a large amount of jostling in a moving truck while protecting your items.
 In addition, the items you are moving may have many different shapes, sizes, and weights.
 And, each item will surely not fit into the same size box.
 So, be sure to purchase your heavy-duty moving boxes in a variety of sizes as well.

 Professional Moving Companies

 Using a professional moving company to transport your belongings to a new home truly relieves you of the burden of heavy lifting.
 If you hire full-service movers they can do everything related to your move, including packing your boxes, moving items from Point A to Point B, and unpacking your belongings at your new home.
 Hiring movers to do every aspect of your move, will provide you with the least amount of stress and work for you.
 Alternatively, if you are looking to save money and want to do most of the work, you can hire movers to only do the heavy lifting and driving.
 This is also a great option if you want to save money without taking on too much stress.

 If you are interested in learning more about moving costs and savings, check out our article on how moving costs are calculated.
 It will give you a better idea of what to expect to spend on moving services.